Database Research Group

 - Xiufeng Liu has joined the group as a post-doctoral fellow as of 7 November 2013.
 He will be working with Lukasz Golab and Ihab Ilyas.

 - Ashraf Aboulnaga (along with Shivnath Babu of Duke University) gave a tutorial on "Workload Management for Big Data Analytics" and Lukasz Golab (together with Theodore Johnson) gave a tutorial on "Data Stream Warehousing" at the 2013 ACM SIGMOD International Conference on Management of Data in New York City.
 Brief description of the tutorials are here and here.
-(June-28)
+(28 June 2013)

 - Frank Tompa has been an honorary degree by Dalhousie University.
-The citation is here (May-22).
+The citation is here (22 May 2013).

 - Olaf Hartig has given a tutorial entitled "Linked Data Query Processing" at 2013 World Wide Web Conference in Brazil.
 The conference site for the tutorial is here and the tutorial slides are available here.